 Welcome to the Jonathan Dunham House in Woodbridge, NJ, named for the first of former President Barack Obama’s ancestors to be born in America.
 The house is on the national and New Jersey registers of historic places and has a historical marker from the Woodbridge Township Historic Preservation Commission.

 Jonathan Dunham moved to Woodbridge from northern Massachusetts in the second half of the 1660s.
 He received a land grant from the newly formed township, and built the area’s first grist mill in 1670.
 While it was long believed he also built his namesake house, research shows he died in 1704 and one of his sons, Benjamin, was responsible for its construction.

 Trinity Episcopal Church has used the house for its Rectory, or priest’s home, since 1873.
 The house was expanded and renovated before being donated to the church.
-Congregants at Trinity and community volunteers restored the house’s interior and parts of the exterior over four years, starting in 2014, by congregants at Trinity and volunteers from the local community.
+Restoration work was done over four years, starting in 2014, by congregants at Trinity and volunteers from the local community.